What would you like to know more about?

 After a predetermined amount of time, most cookies are deleted by your computer.
 At that time, you will need to sign in again to Realm.

-• In the Realm mobile apps, cookies last 2 weeks, but continuously renew for as long as you are active in the apps.
+• In the Realm mobile apps, cookies last 2 weeks, after which you will need to sign into the app again.

-• On the Realm website, the main session cookie lasts 24 hours, but continually renews as long as you are active on the site.
+• On the Realm website, the main session cookie lasts 2 weeks, and continually renews as long as you are active on the site.

 You can view our company's policy on cookies and related issues at any time.
 Click your name in the upper-right corner, and select the Privacy link at the bottom of the menu.